Ozzie Albies Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.78 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.68 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (97 total, 1.7 per game).
+- Athletics pitchers combine to allow 98 total home runs at a rate of 1.7 per game (most in baseball).

+- The Athletics are sending Kaprielian (0-5) to the mound for his seventh start of the season.
+He is 0-5 with an 8.45 ERA and 34 strikeouts in 33 2/3 innings pitched.

-- His most recent time out came on Friday against the Seattle Mariners, when the lefty threw five innings, surrendering one earned run while allowing three hits.
+- In his last time out on Saturday, the righty tossed five innings against the Houston Astros, giving up four earned runs while surrendering eight hits.

-- In 10 games this season, the 27-year-old has put up an ERA of 4.70, with 8.7 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- In nine games this season, the 29-year-old has amassed an ERA of 8.45, with 9.3 strikeouts per nine innings.
+Opponents are hitting .308 against him.

 © 2023 Data Skrive.
 All rights reserved.